project-codeflare/mcad/README.md

 # Active development on MCAD v2 has ended

 **In 2024, the MCAD developers joined the [Kueue community](https://github.com/kubernetes-sigs/kueue).
 We stopped working on MCAD as a standalone project and shifted to bringing the lessons learned from MCAD to Kueue.
-We developed a new [Kueue-compatabile version of AppWrapper](https://github.com/project-codeflare/appwrapper) which makes MCAD's support for complex workloads and advanced fault tolerance available to users of Kueue.**
+We developed a new [Kueue-compatible version of AppWrapper](https://github.com/project-codeflare/appwrapper) which makes MCAD's support for complex workloads and advanced fault tolerance available to users of Kueue.**

 # MCAD v2